-Selge is one of those hidden treasures just a stone’s throw north of Antalya that only few people visit.
+Selge is one of those hidden treasures just a stone’s throw north of Antalya that only a few people visit.

-The road leads through an inhospitable land with barren hills, rough rocks and recently burnt down trees and bushes, to the banks of the Eurymedon River, today’s Köprülü River that flows past Aspendos further downstream.
+The road leads through an inhospitable land with barren hills, rough rocks, and recently burnt-down trees and bushes, to the banks of the Eurymedon River, today’s Köprülü River that flows past Aspendos further downstream.
 This river lightens up the entire landscape, tracing a pale turquoise ribbon through the young green grasses and the dark pine trees.
-The repeated rapids in this fast flowing water make it very suitable for rafting, a booming business, it seems.
+The repeated rapids in this fast-flowing water make it very suitable for rafting, a booming business, it seems.
 Nature unfolds in all its splendour and once again I wonder if Alexander had an eye for this kind of beauty.
 The higher the road climbs, the denser the thick pine trees, creating a dramatic setting against the snow-topped Taurus Mountains reaching to 2,000-2,500 meters.
 The steel blue sky makes every turn of the road a picture-perfect postcard.

 Inside the National Park of Köprülü, named after the Roman bridge that still spans both steep canyon walls of the river by the same name, I have to drive my car over this centuries-old bridge – quite an exciting experience!
 From this point onward the road takes one hairpin after the other, but the view is breathtaking!
 The Eurymedon River gets ever smaller and the view ever wider.
 Shapeless grey rocks of conglomerate curiously dot the soft spring grass with its profusion of flowers.
 The scene has something dramatic, unreal, but at the same time timeless - a primeval force.
 Then the first terraces appear, neatly trimmed parcels of cultivated land promising a good harvest.
 Above them the first houses arise, low constructions providing shelter from the cold and wind, built in the same grey rocks I saw earlier and brightened up with red tiles.
 This is the village of Altinkaya, actually built among the ruins of antique Selge.

 Selge itself is spread over three hills, all three being located on top of the same hilltop.
 Nobody in his right mind would even think about attacking or besieging such a city!
 An earthen road winds between somber houses, a desolate place softened up by a few scanty blossoming pear trees.
 In antiquity, grapes were cultivated in these parts and even olive trees managed to survive the harsh conditions of Selge.
-Old sources also mention the presence of a small tree which produced a resin similar to that of incense; an occasional rare specimen may have survived.
-The grapes disappeared with the arrival of the Islam and today their living conditions look even more precarious than before.
+Old sources also mention the presence of a small tree that produced a resin similar to that of incense; an occasional rare specimen may have survived.
+The grapes disappeared with the arrival of Islam and today their living conditions look even more precarious than before.

 Strabo tells us that Selge was founded in the aftermath of the Trojan War, during the second millennium BC.
 After that the Spartans moved in, followed later on by emigrants from Rhodes, but that the true history of the city starts with the arrival of Alexander the Great in 333 BC.